 Teachers (STEM focus, looking for curriculum materials)

-The Journal is designed to supplement the NEXT.cc website while enriching students' learning experience.
-I analyzed feedback from NEXT’s preexisting print materials, spoke to teachers and school administration at a Green Schools conference, and read online testimonials about NEXT.cc to understand user needs.
-With young learners in mind, I employed coded sections, playful typography, and vibrant isometric illustrations.
+The Journal is designed to supplement the NEXT.cc website while enriching students' learning experiences.
+I analyzed feedback from NEXT’s preexisting print materials, spoke to teachers and school administration at a Green Schools conference, and read testimonials about NEXT.cc to understand user needs.
+With young learners in mind, I employed color-coded sections, playful typography, and vibrant isometric illustrations.
 The result is a layout that is easy to navigate, playful, and visually appealing.